 We serve in the following Upstate locations in SC: Greenville Memorial Hospital, Greenville Midwifery, Saint Francis Hospital (Greenville), Patewood Hospital (Greenville), Laurens Memorial Hospital, Greer Memorial Hospital, AnMed Health (Anderson), Easley Baptist Medical Hospital, Spartanburg Regional Hospital, Carolina Waterbirth (Simpsonville), and Labors of Love Birth Center (Spartanburg).
 We will also serve at midwife attended home births.
 If your birth location is not listed, please contact us for availability.

 Childbirth classes are offered as group classes and private classes.
-We currently offer Christian Childbirth Education and a Spinning Babies® Parent’s Class at various locations in the Upstate.
+We currently offer the Evidence Based Birth Childbirth Class and the Spinning Babies ® Parent’s Class at various locations in the Upstate.